entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 from the config field of the current widget and put it in a `configName` variable, that we pass to the custom element.

-Save the widget and reload the page that contains the widget: you’ll see `Hello, Marco!` as expected.
+Save the widget and reload the page that contains the widget.
+You should see `Hello, Marco!` as expected.